janyk/hardware-store/README.md

 - Type definitions, figure out if there is a better place to put my model type definitions.
 Store will do for now as it's currently seperated by domain.

 - write tests

+- implement a global error handler

+- import a style library so it looks alot better

+- Lint!